-As we introduce more renewable generation, such as wind and solar power into our energy mix, the need to invest in energy storage grows.
-Energy storage helps us maintain a constant flow of power when intermittent resources such as wind and solar are not available.
+As we introduce more renewable generation into our energy mix, the need to invest in energy storage grows.
+Energy storage can help smooth the flow of power as generation from intermittent resources such as wind and solar varies.

-Storage technology supports local reliability and demand response for our customers and is integrated into our distribution and resource planning processes.
+Storage technology supports local reliability and demand response for our customers, and it is integrated into our distribution and resource planning processes.
 For example, batteries are a relatively flexible solution that can be mobilized and relocated to meet changing demand in the system.
 We have pilot projects in AEP Ohio to help improve the reliability of sections of circuits.
 We are evaluating similar projects throughout most of our operating companies.